 Tier-Induced Scrappy: Shang Tsung.
 He can only morph into to the character being fought, and they can block this to prevent it.
 His moves aren't that great, one of which even leaves you open for attack, and is easy to do by mistake when throwing combos involving uppercuts.
 And 2 of his big advantages, his grab and Soul Steal, are useless on the bosses.
 He can be played okay in the right hands, but even then, he's moderately good at best.

-Villain Sue: Quan Chi is working his way up here, if not already there thanks to this game.
+Villain Sue: Some feel Quan Chi approaches or outright becomes this thanks to being really important to the villain's schemes and being a Karma Houdini.
 Subverted as however it helps greatly when it's implied that Shinnok is possibly receiving information from his future self, and thus allowing the two to plan accordingly.
 Indeed at the very end the two state that everything has gone according to plan.

 Raiden just stands and watches the Lin Kuei cyborgs abduct Sub-Zero; that this comes after warning Cyrax against the Cyber Inititave & his saving Smoke from that same fate makes it especially glaring.
 An argument could be made that his inability to understand his message from the future ("He must win") could fall under this, as he keeps thinking that it means a specific combatant from Earthrealm, even after Liu Kang's victories over Shang Tsung & Shao Kahn didn't ward off Armageddon.
 In fact, Raiden from the original timeline could fall under this too, because he could have very easily specified who the message "He must win" was referring to, though to be fair, he was just beaten up and about to be killed, so he must have had little time to clairify.